 STW Group was Australia's largest homegrown marketing services group.
 It reclaimed that position at the end of 2011 after several years in which it was eclipsed by faster-growing challenger Photon (now Enero).
 Although independently owned, STW was closely associated with WPP, running the local outposts in Australia and New Zealand of three of the British marketing giant's biggest brands, J Walter Thompson, Ogilvy & Mather and Mindshare.
 However it also controlled a large collection of local agencies.
 The STW acronym stood for Singleton Tate WPP, after group founder and local advertising legend John "Singo" Singleton, his business partner Russell Tate and WPP.
 Despite its size the group suffered an alarming slump in performance in 2014.
 That eventually led to a takeover by WPP at the end of 2015 to create what is now WPP AUNZ, combining STW's existing operations with all WPP's other agencies in that region.
-The combined business oversees a collection of 80 or so separate agencies, comprising local outposts of all the group's major international networks as well as multiple ANZ-only specialist marketing agencies.
+The combined business oversees a collection of around 75 separate agencies, comprising local outposts of all the group's major international networks as well as multiple ANZ-only specialist marketing agencies.
 Among the best-known of these are full-service agency Ikon, PR & corporate communications giant PPR and integrated shop Spinach.
-Long-serving CEO Mike Connaghan took the local industry by surprise towards the end of 2018 by announcing plans to step down from the group in 2019.
+Long-serving CEO Mike Connaghan took the local industry by surprise towards the end of 2018 by announcing plans to step down.
 That decision coincided with a profit warning against full year results.
 Revenues slipped to A$857m - around US$640m - for 2018, but the group reported a net loss of $17m after large impairment charges.
 John Steedman, chairman of WPP AUNZ's media networks, became interim CEO following Connaghan's resignation; Jens Monsees was eventually named as fulltime CEO the following summer.
 Rob Mactier is chairman.

 Who are the competitors of WPP AUNZ Group?
 See ranking of Australia's Leading Advertising Agencies